unifiedjs/handbook/readme.md

 }
 ```

+### Constructing an AST

 In order to form an AST, unified takes an input string and passes that
 to a tokenizer.
 A tokenizer breaks up the input into tokens based on a
 syntax.
 In unified the tokenizer and lexer are coupled.
 When syntax is
 found the string is "eaten" and it's given metadata like node type (this
 is the "lexer").

 Then, the parser turns this information into an AST.
+All together the
+pipeline looks like:

     [INPUT] => [TOKENIZER/LEXER] => [PARSER] => [AST]